 It is difficult and challenging being the only adult in the room long term.
 Loneliness, stress, and depression are common for single parents.
-Know that you are not alone.
-There are 1.7 million others in your same boat who are experiencing the same things.
+Know that you are not truly alone.
+There are 1.7 million others in the same boat who are experiencing the same things.
 Be sure to take time for yourself to recharge and strengthen your mind.

-What are some other encouraging words we can give to single dads?
+Sound off: What are some other encouraging words we can give to single dads?